solliancenet/azure-synapse-analytics-day/05-data-science-with-spark.md

 1. Open Synapse Analytics Studio, and then navigate to the `Data` hub.

-2. Expand the Databases listing, right-click your SQL Pool and then select `New SQL Script`, and then `Empty script`.
+2. Expand the Databases listing, right-click your dedicated SQL Pool and then select `New SQL Script`, and then `Empty script`.

    ![Showing the context menu, selecting New SQL Script, Empty Script](media/ex05-new-sql-script.png "Create new script")